 If you’re as bold as Bjork you might don a spectacular swan dress to a business awards show.

-But aiming for something a little more reserved might be wiser — you’ll look like you mean business in a long sleeved black midi dress from AX Paris.
+But aiming for something a little more reserved might be wiser — you’ll look like you mean business in a long sleeved black midi dress.

 Empowering your staff